 Simply put, AI assistants are helpful, but only when asked.

-Key features of assistants
+Key features of AI assistants

 AI assistants typically help you in simplifying access to information, automating repetitive tasks and streamlining complicated workflows.
 Here’s how a typical AI assistant functions: